Exceltior/henriquedias-source/content/personal/portugal-beautiful-country.markdown

 - Portugal
 ---

-Searching, exploring, walking, running, seeing, watching, taking photos... are verbs related with travelling that is one of the most amazing things that we can do.
+Searching, exploring, walking, running, seeing, knowing, watching, meeting, taking photos, etc. All are verbs related with travelling which is one of the most amazing and *important* things in life.

 In the last summer, I've been visiting various places in my country, Portugal.
 One of them was Évora that is a city in Alentejo.
 This is an historical city and it's also beautiful.